19 Cool Cities Perfect for Weekend Getaways in the USA

 Asheville

-Of all of the weekend getaways in the USA covered here, Asheville is one of the best options for a group divided on whether to visit a city or the great outdoors.
+Of all of the weekend getaways in the USA covered here, Asheville is one of the best options for a group divided on whether to visit a city or spend a couple of days in the great outdoors.

 READ NEXT